SCPR/restore-percona-backup/README.md

 ## Using the Image

 1) Get a restore token from Deploybot
-2) Launch the docker image with the deploy token: `docker run -p 3306 "scpr:restore-percona-backup (token)"`
+2) Launch the docker image with the deploy token: `docker run -p 3306 "scpr/restore-percona-backup (token)"`
 3) Once MySQL is launched, connect with: `mysql -h $(docker-machine ip default) -u root`

+## Components

+* __restore-percona-backup:__ Small Go utility to automate fetching the restore JSON, parsing it, fetching the backup components and preparing them
+* __restore-backup.sh:__ Bash script to call restore-percona-backup and then set up our MySQL instance for access.

 ## Restore Steps